roshaan55/pycamdetector/README.md

 # pycamdetector
-Python package to detect face landmarks(468), detect face, pose estimations and least but not last track the hands and also detect its landmarks(21) by using Webcam.
+Python package to detect face landmarks(468), detect face, pose estimations, object detection, Multi-Hand Gesture Control and least but not last track the hands and also detect its landmarks(21) by using Webcam.

-New Method Object Detector is added in new update **pycamdetector 0.4**

-Major bugs and fixes are resolved in new update **pycamdetector 0.4.3**
+Major bugs and fixes are resolved and Multi-Hand Gesture Control included in the new update **pycamdetector 0.4.4**

 ## Installation:
 ```nano